cdgrgis/flowtech-client/README.md

-# Flow Technique Database
+# Flow Technique Client

-This is a database for flow techniques (tricks, moves) and sequences which are a chain of techniques.
+This is a site to store and share flow techniques (tricks, moves) and sequences which are a chain of techniques.
 You can add a description, video demonstration, and video comment to each technique for the opportunity to spread your knowledge to other flow artists.

 I originally started this as a project for my Software Engineering boot camp with General Assembly.